 The Canary Islands offer volcanoes a and mountains to explore, whilst Greece has ancient ruins that are steeped in history.
 Both Rhodes and Crete offer stunning archaeological sites that children will enjoy just as much as adults.
 In Rhodes the old town is best explored on foot, but the best way to explore Crete is by car, particularly with younger children.
 You can get great deals at auto-huren-kreta.nl and can then explore much further afield.

 Chances are you’ll be staying in a family friendly hotel if you’re going away with the children.
 Family friendly resorts have better facilities, better layouts and don’t mind as much about noise compared to hotels aimed at either couples or singles, so you should definitely think about booking a room in one of these hotels.
 One of the draws of family friendly resorts is the ability to hire a hotel nanny during your stay.
-Sometimes included in the room price, these nannies will come and look after your children whilst you go out, meaning you and your spouse can enjoy an evening alone together!
+Sometimes included in the room price, these nannies will come and look after your children whilst you go out, meaning you can enjoy some quality time to eat and explore whilst your child sleeps!

 Utilising the above tip, use the late evenings to explore your surroundings and take in a little local flavour whilst you visit; you don’t want all of your memories to revolve around being by the sea or pool, after all!
 Enjoy a romantic dinner together at a local restaurant and sample some cuisine, or perhaps dress up glamorously and visit a local casino.